keptn-sandbox/keptn-service-template-python/README.md

 # README

+## :warning: This service is currently not maintained - please reach out to the Keptn community via https://slack.keptn.sh if you want to take ownership of this repository and update it to make it work with the latest version of Keptn :warning:

-This is a Keptn Service Template written in GoLang.
+This is a POC of a Keptn Service Template written in Python.
 Follow the instructions below for writing your own Keptn integration.

 Quick start: